 When I was searching about Islam, I got a lot of information from preachers like Ahmad Deedat and Zakir Naik.
-Also the videos of Hussin Yee, Yusuf Estes.
-YouTube has a lot of videos of why people chose Islam (10 September 2016).
-In Participant I's statement, the emphasis on "certified preachers" and the convenience in communication suggests a preference for authoritative figures and a reliance on information perceived to be trustworthy.
+Also, the videos of Hussin Yee, Yusuf Estes.
+YouTube has a lot of videos of why people chose Islam.
+(Participant N, 10 September 2016)

+In Participant I's statement, the emphasis on certified preachers and the convenience in communication suggests a preference for authoritative figures and a reliance on information perceived to be trustworthy.
 The use of the term "certified resources" implies a desire for accurate and validated knowledge.
 For Participant N, the mention of specific preachers and YouTube as a source of information indicates a reliance on digital media and influential preachers in shaping their understanding of Islam.
 The statement suggests that online platforms play a significant role in providing diverse perspectives on religion.

 However, it is not only an opportunity for famous Muslim preachers to contribute to the dissemination of da'wah that is anticipated to counter Islamophobia, but Participant J saw it as the chance to fight back on equal ground.
-It underscores the importance of having knowledgeable and articulate individuals, such as Participant J who was a da'wah activist, because he could effectively communicate the teachings and principles of Islam to a wider audience, by adopting the interreligious debate method of Ahmad Deedat.
+It underscores the importance of having knowledgeable and articulate individuals, as Participant

-[Participant J] As I focus my da'wah work on non-Muslims, I still like referring to the pioneer's work such as Ahmad Deedat's because his da'wah was on comparative religions (5 October 2016).
+J said, "As I focus my da'wah work on non-Muslims, I still like referring to the pioneer's work such as Ahmad Deedat's because his da'wah was on comparative religions" (5 October 2016).
+Participant J, who was a da'wah activist could effectively communicate the teachings and principles of Islam to a wider audience by adopting the interreligious debate method of Ahmad Deedat.

 In this excerpt, Participant J highlighted his preference for referring to the work of Ahmad Deedat in his da'wah outreach, which focused on comparative religions.
-It suggests that the Participant J's experience with religion had led him to value the approach of comparative religion in sharing his faith with others.
+It suggests that Participant J's experience with religion had led him to value the approach of comparative religion in sharing his faith with others.
 By sharing their experiences and providing guidance, the activists can help those Muslims who live in a society where they may face discrimination and prejudice.

-This study found that there are non-Muslims who reconstructed their perceptions towards Islam after being exposed to the Islamic lectures showing the true, peaceful side of Islam, as suggested by Participant K:

-[Participant K] Media is important because if you check Facebook, there are Islamic talks by ustaz and ustazah shared by non-Muslims.
-My friends, family and I were surprised to see that too (9 September 2016).
+This study found that there are non-Muslims who reconstructed their perceptions towards Islam after being exposed to the Islamic lectures showing the true, peaceful side of Islam, as suggested by Participant K, "Media is important because if you check Facebook, there are Islamic talks by ustaz and ustazah shared by non-Muslims.
+My friends, family and I were surprised to see that too" (9 September 2016).